For me, writing is a journey into the unknown, an escape from a world that I percieve with darkness into one where I see hope.

 For the last five years, I have been living in a city called Tours, located in the center of France.
 Though I am planning to move away in the near future, Tours will always be special to my heart.

 Writing & Me

 Unlike most authors, I can’t tell you that I have been writing since I was a kid, or that I grew up reading classics and list to you all the authors who influenced me.
 My sister (the one kissing my baby head in the photo) was the avid reader in the family and the one tasked with telling bedtime stories to me and my younger brother.
 It was her who put the seed of story telling in my heart and for that I am forever grateful.
 That seed was slowly watered and nurtured throughout the different stages in my life, but didn’t blossom until college.
-It was then when I met an EX who was passionate about writing along with my study of Ancient Egypt that catapulted me into building my own fantasy worlds, and I never stopped since.
+It was when I met an EX who was passionate about writing; That, and my study of Ancient Egypt catapulted me into building my own fantasy worlds, and I never stopped since.

 Life & Friendships